Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 M584 X0 Y1 Z2
 M584 A3
 M584 C4
-To be sure that the drives are created in the correct order (the order of motorPos), it is best to create them on separate lines.
+To be sure that the drives are created in the correct order (the order of motorPos), it is best to create the drives which are out of default order on separate lines.
+Default order is XYZUVWABCD.

 # M584 R0, R1: axis type